Caesium-137 in Austria's environment

 Monitoring of game meat and mushrooms in Austria 2021

-In the past two decades, we have repeatedly carried out projects on the subject of caesium-137 in forest products:
+Over the past two decades, we have repeatedly carried out projects on the subject of caesium-137 in forest products:

-• 2007 and 2008: focus project "Survey of radioactive contamination of game meat".
+- 2007 and 2008: Focus study "Survey of the radioactive contamination of venison"

-• 2012: Focus project "Wild boar meat in the trade".
+- 2012: Priority project "Wild boar meat in retail"

-• 2016: project on caesium-137 in the environment "Radioecological evaluation of radionuclide contamination in forest ecosystems 30 years after Chernobyl" together with the University of Natural Resources and Applied Life Sciences
+- 2016: Project on caesium-137 in the environment "Radioecological evaluation of radionuclide contamination in forest ecosystems 30 years after Chernobyl" together with the University of Natural Resources and Applied Life Sciences

 Further information on selected projects can be found here or at the bottom of this page under Downloads.